 You might even hop online and find pictures of the salon you plan to visit.
 Knowing what to expect will help ease his anxieties and reassure him once he arrives.

-Even better: Schedule an appointment, so you don’t have to battle the crowds or wait too long.
+If you can, schedule an appointment so you don’t have to battle the crowds or wait too long.
 And if the salon doesn’t take appointments, another alternative is to go during a weekday, when it’s less busy.

 3. Pick a salon with plenty of entertainment

-One of the benefits of a children’s salon are the many forms of entertainment they offer.
+One of the benefits of a children’s salon are the many forms of entertainment it offers.
 Kids can read books while they wait or watch a cartoon while they get their haircuts.
 Many also offer prizes at the end of their cut.

 Even regular salons can offer entertainment for children to focus on as well.
 I’ve taken my eldest to a salon with tons of vintage posters and cool-looking swivel chairs that kept him curious and occupied.

-And if he’s especially fussy and won’t sit still, now would be a good time—or even to make an exception—and show him a cartoon on your phone.
+And if your child is especially fussy and won’t sit still, now would be a good time to show him a cartoon on your phone.
 Hold the phone in front of him while the stylist snips his hair.
 This is especially useful if the salon doesn’t have their own television screens.

 4. Ask for someone with experience cutting children’s hair

-Not all stylists are comfortable cutting children’s hair, especially with a squirming child who doesn’t always follow directions. (“Look down.
+Not all stylists are comfortable cutting kids’ hair, with all the squirming and not following directions. (“Look down.
 No, look down, not at the mirror.”)

 If you’re going to a regular salon, book an appointment with someone experienced with cutting children’s hair.
 They’ll be more patient and will know exactly what to say to your child to calm him down or get him excited about his haircut.